minio/minio/docs/config/README.md

 You can provide a custom certs directory using `--certs-dir` command line option.

 #### Credentials
 On MinIO admin credentials or root credentials are only allowed to be changed using ENVs namely `MINIO_ROOT_USER` and `MINIO_ROOT_PASSWORD`.
-Using the combination of these two values MinIO encrypts the config stored at the backend.

 ```sh
 export MINIO_ROOT_USER=minio